edulinq/quizgen/README.md

 pip install eq-quizgen
 ```

-Standard Python requirements are listed in `pyproject.toml`,
+Standard Python requirements are listed in `pyproject.toml`.
-and can be installed from source with:
+The project and Python dependencies can be installed from source with:
 ```
 pip3 install .
 ```